 2011 Black History Month Heroes - KCET

-As part of Union Bank’s Heritage Month celebrations, we are proud to sponsor the Local Heroes Awards and to honor various individuals for their positive contributions in the African American community.
+As part of the Union Bank Heritage Month celebrations, we are proud to sponsor the Local Heroes Awards and to honor various individuals for their positive contributions in the African American community.

 The honorees will be formally recognized as part of the 14th Annual Local Heroes Awards, which Union Bank sponsors in conjunction with public television station KCET.
 The station will also broadcast video profiles of the honorees throughout its Black History Month programming from February 1 through 28.